npip99/Monereum/README.md

 ### Transaction Cancelling

 Ethereum allows cancelling transactions through nonce fiddling, though not many front-ends implement this behavior.
-Not knowing when a transaction will clear is quite annoying when a gas price is accidentally set too low, forcing you to wait for hours before a transaction is confirmed.
+Not knowing when a transaction will clear is quite bothersome when a gas price is accidentally set too low, forcing you to wait for hours before a transaction is confirmed.
 I found it important to verify the ease of transaction cancelling while maintaining anonymity.

 If a miner fee was too low, a transaction is cancelled by simply sending coins to yourself using one of the key images, and using a large enough miner fee.
 Key image uniqueness is verified upon submission to prevent an adversary from forcing a miner to lose his bounty (By submitting the transaction before him).
 It will be publicly known that a transaction was cancelled, and the canceled and cancelee transactions will be linked.
 No other information will be revealed, however.
 Self-mixing will unlink the cancelee.
 Front-ends should implement this self-sending as part of the cancelling procedure, and should still use `M = 2` output coins to remain hidden.